minvs1/paysera/README.md

 end
 ```

-To check if response is bank/makro:
+To check if it's a bank/makro response:

 ```ruby
 if response.bank?